 ALFA Member to Member Solutions is a service provider to senior living operators who seek new ideas for how to improve operational performance and better serve residents and their families.
 Conegra Solar is an allied associate member of ALFA and has provided this article as a resource for senior living communities.
 Visit the Senior Living Supplier Guide to locate other companies serving senior living communities or read other ALFA Member to Member Solutions at alfa.org/membertomembersolutions.

-Business, cheatsheet, Green Living, Property Management, Senior Living Industry Events, Utilities, Webinars
+cheatsheet, Choice, Engage, Green Living, Physical Plant, Property Management, Senior Living by Design, Senior Living Options

-Business, Engage, Green Living, Physical Plant, Property Management, Science and Technology, Utilities
+Business, Business Planning, CEO, cheatsheet, Green Living, Physical Plant, Property Management, Science and Technology, Strategy